Open Venues

 Timothy Vogler Gun Shop

-Salem’s gunsmiths provided hunting rifles for the local community and those around.
-Come see the craftspeople at work in the same original space where rifles were being made historically.
+Salem’s gunsmiths provided hunting rifles for the local community and their neighbors.
+Come see the craftspeople at work in the same original space where rifles were made in Salem’s heyday!

 Salem Tavern Museum